Tevo-Pty-Ltd/.github/profile/README.md

 1. Essaivani Govender
 2. Jared Davey
 3. Pratish Neerputh
-4. Shraddha Neerputh
-5. Ryan Williams
+4. Ryan Williams
-6. Zilungile Mzimela
+5. Zilungile Mzimela

 ## Notes
 1. You are responsible for your repository as the creator of it.